rogerhu/compsci_guides/Dynamic-Programming.md

 ![Fibonacci Computation Tree](https://i.imgur.com/BRUwYWc.png)

-The call graph is a great way to get an idea of the computational complexity of a recursive algorithm and in this case also find wasted computations which are repeated sub-trees.
+The call graph is a great way to get an idea of the computational complexity of a recursive algorithm and in this case also find wasted computations which are repeated subtrees.
 For example, `f(2)` is calculated three times.

 As we know from our study of trees, a full or balanced tree will have size `2**n` where `n` is the height of the tree or in this case the Fibonacci number we are solving for.